omni-ai-npu/omni-ai-npu.github.io/_posts/2018-04-16-i-didn't-build-it.md

 Well there is no painkiller unless you start to actively participate, have an active and open discussion and let the many great architects in the community crowd source the design with a consensus reaching mechanism.

-Yes, you saw that, I didn't mean the architect role will go away, I meant the single architect type-a personality will go away and the community architect team will take its place.
-Moreover, consensus reaching means defacto standard effect immediately (yes your customer is watching the community too).
+Yes, of course I didn't mean the architect role will go away.
+What I meant is that the single architect type-a personality will go away and the community architect team will take its place.
+Moreover, consensus reaching means defacto standard effect immediately (note: your customer is watching the community too).
 Just think about the time and money a company usually needs to invest to make its product a widely accepted and adopted industry standard.

 **The Value Is In The People**